Seven things driving India to the moon, Mars and beyond | The China Post

 On July 22, India launched its Chandrayaan-2 mission to the moon.
 It was five months to the day after Israel’s privately-funded Beresheet mission — which crashed.

-India’s previous attempt to land on the moon, Chandrayaan-1, also “crashed.”
-But it was considered a success.
+India’s previous moon mission, Chandrayaan-1, involved an impact probe that intentionally “crashed” — and was a success.
 The Indian Space Agency’s (ISRO) short history is matter of fact: “…crashes near the lunar South Pole — confirms presence of water molecules on moon’s surface.”

 But that’s ancient history…